 Dear friends,

-Every morning I wake up, sleepy-eyed and stiff, and gently make my way outside.
-It’s become a morning practice to start the day outside to tend to the dogs, chicken, and my small garden.
-The dogs, also waking up from a night’s slumber, stretch downward dog and then run around the yard.
+Every morning, I wake up sleepy-eyed and stiff, then gently make my way outside.
+It has become a morning practice to begin the day outdoors, tending to the dogs, chickens, and my small garden.
+The dogs, also waking from their night’s slumber, stretch into downward dog before running around the yard.
 I take these moments to attune myself to nature.

-Fall seems like an incredibly precious time for observing change.
-If you really make the art of observation a daily ritual (especially in somewhere as nature-abundant as Kamikatsu) every single day brings a small change.
+Fall feels like an especially precious time for observing change.
+If you make the art of observation a daily ritual—especially in a place as nature-abundant as Kamikatsu—every single day reveals a subtle shift.

-When I first came to Kamikatsu 2 years ago, I heard the local people say things like, the ‘air feels different, a heavy rain is coming’.
-They would notice the colours of leaves, and the migratory patterns of bugs and animals, and be able to combine this incredible natural wisdom with foretellings.
-They saw and felt things I didn’t yet (and still don’t) understand.
+When I first arrived in Kamikatsu two years ago, I heard local people say things like, “The air feels different—a heavy rain is coming.”
+They would notice the changing colors of leaves, the migratory patterns of insects and animals, and combine this deep natural wisdom with quiet foretellings.
+They saw and sensed things I didn’t yet (and still don’t fully) understand.

-In the final days of summer towards the end of August, I hung my umeboshi (pickled plums) out in the sun for the final step of drying.
-I laid my brightly coloured umeboshi onto a bamboo colander and let them bask in the sun for several days.
+In the final days of summer, toward the end of August, I hung my umeboshi (pickled plums) out in the sun for the final stage of drying.
+I laid the brightly colored umeboshi onto a bamboo colander, letting them bask in the sun for several days.

 Spending a much more considerable amount of time outside since moving to the countryside, I’m conscious that nature and its ecosystems are in constant motion— there is never stillness if you pay attention to its fluctuations and rhythms.